vanGoghhh/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file <br>
+   Expected: Shows the GUI with a set of sample contacts.
 The window size should be fixed and non-adjustable.

-1. _{ more test cases …​ }_
+1. Exiting the application

+   1. Type `Exit` in the command box and press *Enter*. <br>
+   Expected: The application closes.
+The json files `personaddressbook.json` and `jobaddressbook.json` are updated accordingly.

+1. Subsequent launch

+   1. Double-click the jar file <br>
+   Expected: Shows the GUI with contacts loaded from the json data files.
+The window size should be fixed and non-adjustable.

 ### 7.2 Adding a candidate

 1. Adding a candidate while on the candidates tab and all candidates are displayed